davidrmiller/neural2d/README.md

 **How do I define a convolution filter?**<a name="howConvolve"></a>

-In the topology config file, any layer defined with a *convolve* parameter will operate as a convolution filter applied to the source layer.
+In the topology config file, any layer defined with a *convolve* parameter and a list of constant weights will operate as a convolution filter applied to the source layer.
 The syntax is of the form:

      layer2 size 64x64 from input convolve {{1,0,-1},{0,0,0},{-1,0,1}}

+**How do I define convolution networking and pooling?**<a name="howConvolveNetworking"></a>

+In the topology config file, define a layer with an X,Y size and a depth (number of kernels to train), and add a convolve parameter to specify the kernel size.
+For example, to train 40 kernels of size 7x7 on an input image of 64x64 pixels:

+     input size 64x64
+     layerConv size 40*64x64 from input convolve 7x7

+Pooling layers can take their input from any other kind of layer of equal depth.
+To define a pooling layer, add a pool parameter, followed by the argument "avg" or "max," followed by the operator size, e.g.:

+     layerConv size 10*32x32 ...
+     layerPool size 10*8x8 from layerConv pool max 4x4

 **How do the color image pixels get converted to floating point for the input layer?**<a name="howRgb"></a>